 Matt was one of the founders of TeachMeets in Australia and regularly leads or takes part in professional conversations via Twitter, FaceBook and other social media.
 Matt is now part of the Leadership Team at Our Lady of Mercy College, Parramatta, as Director of Learning Technologies and Innovation.

 Redeemer Lutheran School, SA

 What can you expect on the site tour?

-- A walk around tour to see how space is used
+- A walk-through tour highlighting how space is utilised

-- Practical insights and recommendations to help you on your journey
+- Ideas and recommendations to apply to your school’s journey

 Schools we will be visiting

 - Ascham School, Edgecliff